 Members and CNCPs shall take necessary action to inform fishing vessels entitled to fly their flag of this and other relevant SPRFMO CMMs.

+Each Member and CNCP shall encourage vessels entitled to fly its flag to land, tranship, package and process fish, and use other port services, in ports of States that are acting in accordance with, or in a manner consistent with this CMM.

+Each Member and CNCP shall ensure that measures applied to vessels entitled to fly its flag are at least as effective in preventing, deterring, and eliminating IUU fishing and fishing related activities in support of such fishing as measures applied to vessels referred to in paragraph 1.

 Points of Contact

-Each Member and CNCP shall designate a point of contact for the purposes of receiving notifications pursuant to paragraph 12.
-Each Member and CNCP shall designate a point of contact for the purpose of receiving inspection reports pursuant to paragraph 28(b) of this CMM.
+Each Member and CNCP shall designate a point of contact for the purposes of receiving notifications pursuant to paragraph 14.
+Each Member and CNCP shall designate a point of contact for the purpose of receiving inspection reports pursuant to paragraph 36(b) of this CMM.
 It shall transmit the name and contact information for its points of contact to the SPRFMO Executive Secretary no later than 30 days following the entry into force of this CMM.
 Any subsequent changes shall be notified to the SPRFMO Executive Secretary at least 14 days before such changes take effect.
 The SPRFMO Executive Secretary shall promptly notify Members and CNCPs of any such change.